 There’s no more brotherhood shit… We’re not all grooving on the same vibes.
 We’re grooving on different vibes.
 Ugly vibes.

 On the last song of X’s first masterpiece, Los Angeles (1980), Exene Cervenka would crystallize that sentiment, so crucial to punk’s brief candle: “No one is united/And all things are untied.”
 Do his songs “look on the dark side of things,” Spheeris asks John Doe, in the apartment he shares with Exene.
 “If realism is dark,” he says, looking up from the arm of the guy he’s sloppily tattooing, “then they’re on the dark side of things.”
 X was by far the biggest and best punk band in L.A. at the time—arguably the best L.A. band of all time, contested only by The Doors (Ray Manzarek produced the first four X albums)—and they’re obviously the centerpiece of the film.
-The owners of the Whisky have just sent the band two dozen pink roses—that’s how much money they bring in.
+The owners of the Whisky have just sent the band two dozen pink roses—that’s how much money they bring in the door.
 (Although the performance footage was shot at Club 88, the interview was taped after a Whisky show.)

 X’s live performance, as I said, is down and dirty immaculation.
 After “Beyond and Back,” Doe yanks a black comb out of his pocket and slicks back his sweaty hair like a Luciferian Elvis Presley.
 During the chorus of “We’re Desperate”—“We’re desperate/Get used to it/It’s kiss or kill”—the audience breaks on the stage front, a collective hemorrhage of empathetic catharsis.
 Exene leans into the crowd, coaxing, taunting.
 One of the kids gets too close to Doe, who launches a vicious kick at him.
-It’s probably best that the result is obscured by the giddy human traffic.
 As the song ends, another audience member deeper back gets rowdy and the bouncers—nearly impossible to tell from the customers—lead him out.
 “Altamont, alright!”
 Doe jokes into the mic, a reference to the disastrous Altamont Festival of 1969 that left four people dead, one of them a black teenager stabbed to death by a Hells Angel.